ziggyzaddy/BasketWeaver/README.md

 ### 1. Find method to replace:

-In this example, we optimize the `+` operand to optimize addition by removing `return new Color();` and reusing the `Color a` parameter as a result.
+In this example, we replace the `+` operator to optimize addition.
+First `return new Color();` is removed, and `Color a` reused as a variable to pass the result.
 As structures are passed by value, this results in no side effects in the calling method and simultaneously avoids construction overhead.

 From ILSpy inspection of `UnityEngine.CoreModule.dll`:
 ```csharp